jreisinger/docs/data/notes/go/intro.md

 * a `Buffer` doesn't have to be initialized
 * it supports both the `Reader` and `Writer` interfaces
 * you can convert it into a `[]byte` by calling `buf.Bytes()`

-* if you only need to read from a string, you can use the more efficient `strings.NewReader` function
+If you only need to read from a string, you can use the more efficient `strings.NewReader` function.

-### bufio and ioutil

-See notes/go/io.

 ## Files and Folders